 // Or equivalently:

-Both unmount() and destroy() do the same thing — they disconnect any active session and remove the widget from the DOM.
+Both unmount() and destroy() do the same thing — they disconnect any active voice session and remove the widget from the DOM.
 Use whichever reads better in your code.

 Always clean up the widget when navigating away in single-page applications or when the containing element is removed.
 This ensures active voice sessions are properly disconnected.